Doctor of Philosophy in Public Health

 Applicants with an earned doctorate (including an M.D. or J.D.) from an accredited institution in the U.S. do not need to take either examination.

 6. What are the codes for sending my standardized test scores?

 Official GRE scores should be sent directly to SOPHAS from the Educational Testing Service (ETS) by using the code 3750.
 There is not currently a SOPHAS code for the GMAT, so GMAT scores should be sent directly to Georgia State University from ETS using the code 5251.
 Score reports from third parties will not be accepted.

 7. What is the minimum required GRE to enter the PhD program?

-Competitive GRE test scores (Quantitative, Verbal, and Analytical Writing) should range in the 60th – 70th percentile or a composite score in the mid-1100s.
-The School of Public Health does not have a minimum score requirement, but applicants with scores below 900 are unlikely to be admitted.
+Competitive GRE test scores (Quantitative, Verbal, and Analytical Writing) should range in the 60th – 70th percentile for all sections.
+The School of Public Health does not have a minimum score requirement, but applicants with scores below 300 are unlikely to be admitted.